wickthumb/agentX/README.md

 A lightweight, but effective autonomous agent framework powered by X.AI's Grok model.

+# why

+been using this code in a few projects and was curios on how to publish on pypy.

 ## Features

 - **AgentX**: An autonomous agent that can execute complex missions using provided tools